 To flourish, onions require rich, fertile soil that is well-drained.

-Phosphorus and potassium are nutrients they’ll also need, especially in the early stage.
+Phosphorus and potassium are nutrients they’ll also need, especially in the early stages.
 Additionally, spread some compost among the plants and rake it into the soil.

 Growing From Scraps

-It is also possible to grow onions from onions.
-In fact, it is one of the easier vegetables to grow from scraps [2].
+It is also possible to grow onions from scraps.
+In fact, onion is one of the easiest vegetables to grow from scraps [2].

 - Cut off the root end and use toothpicks or other materials that can hold the scrap in place over a cup or bowl.